iKappyyyy/juvSoccerLayout/README.md

 I couldn't fit in every example card but I wanna be able to click the card and have a list of players to choose from. whether that list is on the side or is kind of like a dropdown menu I am yet to decide

+I think I'll make 2 separate html pages and then move the data via the url but we'll have to see how things will go

 WORK
 =======================